juliolpiva/basketrash-api/README.md

 # basketrash-api
-The back-end for basketrash mobile app
+The back-end for basketrash mobile app!

+#### End Points

+/team - Get infos of a team